Mengfz5/mengfz5.github.io/content/_index.md

         I aspire for new knowledge and have the passion to pursue new researches.
 I have the ability to think and learn independently and enjoy discussing academic problems with fellows.
     design:
       columns: '1'

   - block: markdown
     content:
+      title: 'Research Note'
+      subtitle: ''
+      text: |-
+        - Symmetry analysis for the free energy of superconductors. [click to see the note](/notes/Spin_radiation_triplet_superconductors (1).pdf)
+    design:
+      columns: '1'

+  - block: markdown
+    content: